 Once you are on the horse, you want to be ready and completely focused.
 When you notice you are still thinking about the outcome (results), the people around you, or you are worried about what might go wrong, you are not completely focused on your horse.
 So whenever you notice you’re distracted, just go back into your bubble, be in the moment and focus on what you can influence right now, which is your riding and the connection with your horse.

 7. You can do this!

-The thoughts you enter the arena with, have a big impact on your riding and therefor your horse and the results.
+The thoughts you enter the arena with have a big impact on your riding and therefore your horse and the results.
 When your aim is to just get round the track and survive, telling yourself you shouldn’t make any mistakes, it’s not very likely you will enjoy the ride or improve over time.
 Even if you don’t feel like you really belong in this show or in this class, “fake it until you make it”.
 Tell yourself you CAN do this over and over again, so often, you will start to believe it after a while.
-Because in the end, whether you believe you can or you believe you can’t, you are always right!
+Because, in the end, whether you believe you can or you believe you can’t, you are always right!

 Want to learn how to get into your flow state when you entre the ring and perform at your peak every, single, time?
 Then check out my Master Your Mind Online Mental Training Program.
 In Lesson 2 of the program, I will explain how the performance curve works, what level of pressure you personally need to be in flow and what you can do to get there.
 In Lesson 5 of the program, I will then help you create your own show routines so you can be fully prepared every time it really counts.
 So don’t delay any longer and begin your mental strengthening journey right now!
 Follow this link now to learn more: http://bit.ly/masteryourmindapp